30 Mar, 2021

 A great way to improve soil structure and add nutrients, is to grow green crops in your empty garden beds.
 Green crops are basically cover crops that are grown when the soil would otherwise be empty.
 In Auckland where we have mild winters, we can grow these crops, and then dig them in while they are still young and green, before planting back into the beds in spring.
 The benefits of greens crops include preventing soil erosion, suppress weeds, fertilise the soil and help beneficial microbes thrive.

-Don’t forget to fertilise your citrus and fruit trees this autumn with Kings Citrus and Fruit Tree Fertiliser, and your acid loving plants including azaleas, camellias and rhododendrons with Kings Granular Fertiliser.SHOP NOW
+Don’t forget to fertilise your citrus and fruit trees this autumn with Kings Citrus and Fruit Tree Fertiliser, and your acid loving plants including azaleas, camellias and rhododendrons with Kings Camellia, Azalea and Rhododendron fertiliser.SHOP NOW